 Currently there are chemical injections done by arborists, but it is expensive and will have to be repeated.
 There is a company working with nano-lipids which is showing great promise, we will report back within a week or two.

-Random Harvest Indigenous Nursery is currently working on a control for this deadly tree pest.
+Random Harvest Indigenous Nursery has a control for this deadly tree pest.
 You can read more about this in the next article in this series.